-Small village in a rural area, no jobs, people move to big cities, and village becomes a ghost town.
+A small village in a rural area, no jobs, people move to big cities, and the village becomes a ghost town.
 This might be (in short) how small places end up empty.
 It doesn’t apply to this Extremadura town I’m talking about today, though.
-The case of Granadilla is different, and sadder.
+The case of Granadilla is different and sadder.

 Granadilla, located in northern Extremadura, was founded by the Arabs in the 9th century.
 Although originally called Granada, it changed its name to Granadilla (‘little Granada’) in 1492 when the Catholic Monarchs conquered Granada, to avoid any confusion.
 During the Middle Ages Granadilla grew to become the main town in the area, which included 17 other towns and villages.

 By 1950 more than 1,000 people lived in Granadilla, many of whom where farmers.
 By 1964 everyone had left.
 Everyone.

 Well, it didn’t happen because everyone just decided to leave.
 They were actually forced to.
 In 1955 Dictator Franco’s government decided to build the Gabriel y Galán reservoir and declared Granadilla a ‘flood zone’.

 A Council of Ministers ordered the expropriation of most of the land.
 Five years later, a government representative informed locals the town now belonged to the State.
 Locals were now squatters in their own town.
 Some people started to leave and many of those who stayed for a bit longer had to rent their own houses.
 How awful that must have been!